Oelgendy115/BME688-Project/README.md

 The installer script (`install.py`) will:

 1. **Install Dependencies:**
-   It checks for `BME68X/requirements.txt` (if available) and installs the required Python packages.
+   It checks for `BME68X/requirements.txt` and installs the required Python packages.
 If not found, it will install a default set of dependencies.

 2. **Configure Firmware:**
    It writes a hard-coded `platformio.ini` file into the `BME68X/BME688_CPP_Code` directory.
 The configuration is automatically selected based on your operating system.
 If you choose to build and upload the firmware, the installer will list available serial ports, let you select one, and update the configuration accordingly.